-Syllabus Learning outcomes

-Demonstrate understanding of:

-Sustainable Manufacturing in a global Implications on resource usage and GHG

-context emissions of manufacturing industry as a

-whole

-Critical Materials and Sustainability Environmental impact of materials

-production, basis for predictions of

-scarcity, mitigation measures.
-Digital

-technologies that help the management

-and reuse of critical materials.

-Energy and lifecycle analysis The technical and economic viability of

-different energy sources for global energy

-supply.

-Packaging and sustainability Using systems approaches to assess the

-contribution of packaging to carbon

-footprints in the food industry

-Case study: British Sugar, Wissington Implementation of systems approach to

-resource efficiency within a large process

-5 500 1 11 01 1 5 industry site

-Eco-Efficiency and the Circular Economy Describe concepts, strategies and

-principles for sustainability, apply eco-

-efficiency and circularity at factory level

-Recognize implementation challenges and how to overcome them

-Imporfact World: Sustainability in Poal

-Imperfect World: Sustainability in Real Factories Approaches and methods to quantify approximate potential improvement,

-1 actories including Zero Loss Yield and Sustainability

-by Design concepts

-Sustainable business innovation An overview of how businesses can

-Sastaniable Sasiness innovation innovate their business models towards

-sustainability introducing industry proven

-tools (e.g. Value Explorer) to better

-understand sustainable value and

-business transformation

-Improving Sustainability Approaches and methods that can lead to

-. , sustainability improvement in factories
+Syllabus Learning outcomes Demonstrate understanding of: Sustainable Manufacturing in a global context Implications on resource usage and GHG emissions of manufacturing industry as a whole Critical Materials and Sustainability Environmental impact of materials production, basis for predictions of scarcity, mitigation measures.
+Digital technologies that help the management and reuse of critical materials.
+Energy and lifecycle analysis The technical and economic viability of different energy sources for global energy supply.
+Packaging and sustainability Using systems approaches to assess the contribution of packaging to carbon footprints in the food industry Case study: British Sugar, Wissington Implementation of systems approach to resource efficiency within a large process industry site Eco-Efficiency and the Circular Economy Describe concepts, strategies and principles for sustainability, apply eco- efficiency and circularity at factory level Recognize implementation challenges and how to overcome them Imperfect World: Sustainability in Real Factories Approaches and methods to quantify approximate potential improvement, including Zero Loss Yield and Sustainability by Design concepts Sustainable business innovation An overview of how businesses can innovate their business models towards sustainability introducing industry proven tools (e.g. Value Explorer) to better understand sustainable value and business transformation Improving Sustainability Approaches and methods that can lead to sustainability improvement in factories